 - Museums: The dietary preferences of carpet beetle larvae may lead to the destruction of priceless artifacts.

-- Rashes: The presence of the insects can result in the onset of dermatitis which causes an irritated rash to form on the skin of affected individuals.
+- Rashes: The presence of the insects can result in the onset of dermatitis which causes an irritating rash to form on the skin of affected individuals.

 Prevention & Control